Effect-TS/effect/.changeset/fair-starfishes-shake.md

   Schema.minLength(1),
   Schema.maxLength(2)
 ).annotations({
-  // This message is shown only if the last filter (`maxLength`) fails
+  // This message is shown only if the maxLength filter fails
   message: () => "my custom message"
 })